 To get a better idea of the amount of compensation you could receive, talk to an experienced hip injury car accident attorney in your area.
 The attorney will probably have experience in hip fractures or displacements like yours.
 They can look up recent settlements and verdicts for similar hip injuries in your geographic area.

-Hip Injury Conclusion
+Hip Injury Settlement Calculator

 Many hip injuries from major car accidents are serious injuries.
 If the injury is a fracture or dislocation, it can take many months to heal.
 Medical care and recovery will get very expensive and easily can run into hundreds of thousands of dollars, and even more if major surgery is needed.
 Many accident victims will rely upon their own health insurance policy to pay for their medical costs.
 But in these types of major injuries, your personal healthcare benefits could become exhausted quickly.